Kazhuu/movelister/MANUAL.md

 Using the Hit-, Frames- and Notes-columns is optional.
 The user can indicate which Phase of an Action is "active" and reacts to targets using the Hit-column.
 Frames-column can be used to list frame data, if needed.
 And once again, some freeform notes can be written in the Notes-columns.

 The most interesting feature of the Overview is the ability to manage Modifiers.
 Any Modifiers you add in the Modifiers-sheet will also be generated into the Overview upon refreshing it (using the left button).
-Modifers are an advanced feature of the program you can leave for later if you wish.
+Modifiers are an advanced feature of the program you can leave for later if you wish.

 The DEF-column is short for "Default".
 You can use it to generate a vanilla version of an Action in the Details-view without any set up, so it can be helpful for quick testing.
 Note that every Action you want to generate more detailed notes of needs to have a mark on either DEF or one of the other Modifier-columns, so make sure to leave 'x' or another mark on every Action you want to generate.